arqtrad/archlit/article.md

 architecture and material culture to architectural discourses framed by a disciplinary background in architecture, art history, or archaeology takes place in the late nineteenth and early twentieth centuries.
-Simões's account of Romanesque architecture ([@Fig:simoes]) is a counterpoint to the sharply ideological and polarizing work of Braga.
-Simões's book is a
-true work of art history in the modern disciplinary sense.
-It combines a rigorous critique of written sources with sharp visual analysis of the built fabric, and does not shy away from making sweeping, though at times unwarranted, generalizations out of this critique and analysis.
+Simões's account of Romanesque architecture is a counterpoint to the sharply ideological and polarizing work of Braga.
+Simões's book is a true work of art history in the modern disciplinary sense.
+It combines a rigorous critique of written sources with sharp visual analysis ([@Fig:simoes]) of the built fabric, and does not shy away from making sweeping, though at times unwarranted, generalizations out of this critique and analysis.
 Such generalizations never go as far as Braga's, however, and in Simões's book one is left mainly with some archaeological support for the northern origins of Portuguese culture---even if those origins are due simply to the circumstances of state formation in the Iberian peninsula not some transcendental ethnic scheme.

-Despite its analytical
-merits, his work is better understood as part of a general development of philological and archaeological art history, even better represented by the work of Joaquim de Vasconcellos, which culminates in an ambitious *Artistic ethnography* [@vasconcelos:1916etnografia].
+Despite its analytical merits, Simões's work is better understood as part of a general development of philological and archaeological art history, even better represented by the work of Joaquim de Vasconcellos, which culminates in an ambitious *Artistic ethnography* [@vasconcelos:1916etnografia].
 A number of